-This policy will be reviewed and approved by The EYFS Lead every 2 of years.
+This policy will be reviewed and by The EYFS Lead every 2 years.

-At every review, the policy will be shared with the governing board.
+At every review, the policy will be shared and approved by the governing board.

 Appendix 1.
 List of statutory policies and procedures for the EYFS

 This checklist lists the policies and procedures that we must have according the EYFS statutory framework.